 If eating or digestion continues to be difficult or painful, it is essential to speak to a doctor.
 People with IBD may need considerable support from a dietitian to manage the disease during times of relapse and remission.

-While much research is conflicting on the best dietary approach to prevent or delay IBD relapse, there is some evidence that supports a semi-vegetarian diet and exclusion diets.
+While much research is conflicting on the best dietary approach to prevent or delay IBD relapse, there is some

 It is vital to eat a varied diet that contains all of the essential nutrients and enough calories to maintain energy levels.